prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 Its small form factor also attributes to easy heat dissipation via an adjustable vent.

-The Micro ATX form factor is compatibile with most standard desktop parts and it detachable drive cage allows easy mechanical drive installation or improved airflow.
+The Micro ATX form factor is compatible with most standard desktop parts and its detachable drive cage allows easy mechanical drive installation or improved airflow.

 The BL631 also incorporates a screw-less design for much quicker and simpler installation.